What Does a Color Key Artist Do? Where Do Color Key Artists Work? ACR Takes a Look.

 - Watkins College of Art, BFA Illustration

-In addition to RIT and SCAD, schools such as DePaul University, Maryland Institute College of Art (MICA), Memphis College of Art (MCA), New York Film Academy (NYFA), Oregon College of Art and Craft (OCAC), Pennsylvania Academy of Fine Arts (PAFA), Syracuse University, and the College of Visual and Performing Arts (CVPA) at UMass Dartmouth are just a few schools that offer graduate programs in fine art, illustration, drawing, industrial design, and/or animation.
+In addition to RIT and SCAD, schools such as DePaul University, Maryland Institute College of Art (MICA), Memphis College of Art (MCA), New York Film Academy (NYFA), Oregon College of Art and Craft (OCAC), Pennsylvania Academy of Fine Arts (PAFA), Syracuse University, and the College of Visual and Performing Arts (CVPA) at UMass Dartmouth offer graduate programs in fine art, illustration, drawing, industrial design, and/or animation.

 Awesome Animation Fact: It wasn’t easy making the brilliantly blue and purple spotted monster in Monsters, Inc. pop.
 There are 2,320,413 individually animated hairs on the most celebrated monster in Monstropolis—Sully.
 It took 11 to 12 hours to animate a single frame featuring the monster.
 Fortunately, all of the hard work paid off.
 Monsters, Inc. was nominated for an Oscar for Best Animated Feature and it went on to win more than a dozen industry awards.